miyamo2/r2/README.md

 - Request succeeds and termination condition is not specified.
 - Condition specified in `WithTerminationCondition` is satisfied.
 - Response status code is a `4xx Client Error` other than `429: Too Many Request`.
-- Maximum number of retries specified in `WithMaxRequestTimes` is reached.
+- Maximum number of requests specified in `WithMaxRequestTimes` is reached.
 - Exceeds the deadline for the `context.Context` passed in the argument